vineethyadav110/Digital-Pharmacy-AI-Agent/README.md

 4. Set up your Environment Variables:

-Get a free API key from Google AI Studio.
+Get a free API key from Google AI Studio: https://aistudio.google.com/api-keys

 5. Create a new file in the root directory named exactly .env.